Journals (album): Release and promotion

-On December 9, 2013, Bieber announced that the ten Music Monday releases would be packaged with an additional five new songs in a compilation entitled Complete My Journals.
+On December 9, 2013, Bieber announced that the ten Music Monday releases would be packaged with an additional five new songs in a compilation titled Complete My Journals.
 Although the album was initially set for release on December 16, 2013, the date was pushed back one week to December 23, as Bieber intended to include one more song on the compilation.
-Though it does not appear on the album itself, the bonus track, "Flatline", was available for a free download on the iTunes Store for a limited time.
 Journals was available on iTunes from January 2, 2014, and all sixteen songs are available for purchase individually.
-According to one of its producers and Bieber's personal friend, Jason "Poo Bear" Boyd, the album was supposed to receive a full release, as well as its singles to be promoted on radio, however the label didn't support it because it wasn't the direction they wanted Justin to go.
-It was, however, eventually released on LP in 2016.
+The track "Flatline" was available for a free download on the iTunes Store for a limited time, and was included as a bonus track on the Spotify edition.
+According to one of its producers, Jason "Poo Bear" Boyd, the label did not support the album because it wasn't the direction they wanted Justin to go.
+It was initially only released digitally, but was eventually released on LP in 2016.

-On May 29, 2014, the song "Looking For You", which features hip hop trio, Migos and produced by Danja, was released on SoundCloud.
-It was possibly going to appear on the album, but never made the final cut due to never being released.